 - Explain exercise program or physiological testing procedures to participants.

-Exercise Physiologists with little to no experience tend to make between $31540 and $37850 while the more experienced ones make over $59250 per year.
+Exercise Physiologists with little to no experience tend to make between $34410 and $40770 while the more experienced ones can earn over $61950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as An Exercise Physiologist is to move to a higher paying state like CA. Right now, the highest paying states for Exercise Physiologists are CA, MA, AZ, NY and KS.
+One of the easiest ways to increase your salary as an Exercise Physiologist is to move to a higher paying state like CA. Right now, the highest paying states for Exercise Physiologists are CA, NY, CT, VA and OR.

-3 other factors that can increase your salary as An Exercise Physiologist is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as an Exercise Physiologist is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Exercise Physiologists what degree they had when they got the job and most of them said they had a Master’s degree followed by Bachelors degree.
+We asked other Exercise Physiologists what degree they had when they got the job and most of them said they had a Master’s Degree followed by a Bachelor’s Degree.